albihasani94/EffectiveJava/chapter2/README.md

 - a service access API, which clients use to obtain instances of the service

 ## Item 2: Consider a builder when faces with many constructor parameters

+Static factories and constructors share a lmitation: they do not scale well to large numbers of optional parameters.

+Early alternatives: telescoping constructor pattern (too many constructors), javabean setters (imposes mutability).

+Real talk: the Builder pattern.

+The builder is typically a static member class of the class it builds.

+This pattern allows named optional parameters, and it is well suited to class hierarchies.
+A minor bonus is that builders can have multiple varargs parameters because each paramters is specified in its own method.

+In summary, the Builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters.